-- Copies of any documents pertaining to a student's dispositions will be maintained in the student's physical and electronic education files. - The data is also used as evidence for agencies and accrediting bodies that oversee the program; educator preparation programs are required to demonstrate that the program is monitoring dispositions and that candidates are properly prepared for professional teaching. - Faculty have been asked to communicate any immediate concerns to the Assessment Coordinator for proper routing. - The Assessment Coordinator collects and maintains all email records and other documentation regarding student dispositions.
+- Copies of any documents pertaining to a student's dispositions will be maintained in the student's physical and/or electronic education files. - The data is also used as evidence for agencies and accrediting bodies that oversee the program; educator preparation programs are required to demonstrate that the program is monitoring dispositions and that candidates are properly prepared for professional teaching. - Faculty have been asked to communicate any immediate concerns to the Assessment Coordinator for proper routing, documentation, and retention.